Viye: Portuguese era

 Despite Viye's official status as a vassal, Portugal's control over the kingdom was limited.
 In 1810, the local captain-major appointed to Viye reported that the Soba (king) ruled Viye and he simply followed orders.
 He had no control over the kingdom, and lacked the knowledge to list any Viye tributaries.

 In the 1800s, Viye and the Bailundo engaged in frequent, violent conflict and wars between one another.
 In 1848, there was a war of succession in Viye.
 The conflict between Viye and Bailundo largely stalled during the latter half of the 1800s, in-part due to the influence of Christian missionaries.'

 In 1890, Viye revolted against Portuguese rule, led by King Ndunduma.
-This revolt was violently crushed by the Portuguese with assistance from Viye's rival kingdom, Bailundo, and would represent the last time the kingdom resisted against Portuguese rule.
+Viye was then taken over by the Portuguese with assistance from Viye's rival kingdom, Bailundo, and would represent the last time the kingdom resisted against Portuguese rule.
 The king fled and attempted to resist capture, however, the Portuguese threatened to destroy Viye if he did not give himself up.
 Reverend W. H. Sanders, a protestant missionary, convinced the king to give in, to which he eventually agreed.
 They surrendered him to Captain Paiva Couceiro, and hostilities ceased.
 The king was arrested on 4 December 1890, and died in exile nine years later.
 In 2009, two statues of Ndunduma were erected near Cuíto to commemorate his resistance to Portuguese rule.

 Following the surrender of Ndunduma, local sub-chiefs elected a new king to rule Vie.